-Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator Coverage by authorized parking facilities Sq.
+Indicator Unit Definition Smallest geographical jurisdiction for of performance William Ir equenc y of formance Coverage by authorized parking facilities Sq.
 Km Area coverage by the parking facilities in the city in different land use to work out the proportionate area covered under parking to the total area of the city/ town To begin with city level and gradually shall be measured for different locations and use Quarterly

-SI.
-Data Required for calculation Unit Input data As of 30 June 2014 =(a/b)100 Department Remarks a) Total authorized parking area in the city/ thromde Sq.
+Sl.
+Data Required for calculation Unit Input data As of June 2014 =(a/b)100 Department Remarks a) Total authorized parking area in the city/ thromde Sq.
 Km Refer Note 1 Engineering Division This should include all types of parking viz; surfaced parking, underground parking multi-level parking etc. b) Total area under thromde jurisdiction Sq.
-Km Refer Note 1 Refer Note 2 Engineering Division
+Km 26 Refer Note 2 Engineering Division

+Not Notes

-Γ Notes 1 Data relating to (a) and (b) was not available 2 Indicator could not be calculated because data relating to (a) and (b) was not available
+1 Data relating to (a) was not available

+2 Indicator could not be calculated because data relating to (a) was not available